If the Microphone on your iPhone is not working properly, you should be able to fix the problem using tips as provided below.

 7. Disable Noice Cancellation

-Noise Cancellation, is enabled by default on iPhones to reduce ambient noise while the speaker is holding the receiver to the ear.
+Noise Cancellation, is enabled by default on iPhone to reduce ambient noise while the user is holding the receiver to ear.

-While this works well in most situations, it can impact voice quality if you are using a speaker and lying on a couch or bed while speaking.
+While this works well in most situations, it can impact voice quality if you are using iPhone in speaker mode and lying on a couch or bed while speaking.

 Go to Settings > Accessibility > Audio/Visual and switch OFF Noise Cancellation.